ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 (Incidentally, [Monroe's own Wikipedia page](https://en.wikipedia.org/wiki/Jack_Monroe) doesn't mention the Vimes Boots Index at all.)

 [2] is an NYT financial advice column, I think?
 [Spend the Money for the Good Boots, and Wear Them Forever](https://web.archive.org/web/20230520182351/https://www.nytimes.com/2016/02/02/your-money/spend-the-money-for-the-good-boots-and-wear-them-forever.html).
-It mostly boils down to someone giving an example where spending more money now saved money in the long run.
-He bought $300 ski pants that have lasted 17 years and counting, and claims that if he'd bought $50 ski pants instead, he'd have had to buy a new pair every year, spending over $800.
+It mostly boils down to someone giving an example where buying an expensive thing now saved money in the long run compared to buying cheap things.
+He bought \\$300 ski pants that have lasted 17 years and counting, and claims that if he'd bought \\$50 ski pants instead, he'd have had to buy a new pair every year, spending over \\$800.

-But there's an important calculation that he skips.
-If he'd *invested* $300 in the S&P 500 in 1999, [this site](https://www.officialdata.org/us/stocks/s-p-500/1999?amount=300&endYear=2016) claims it would have been worth $762 nominal in 2016, or $528 inflation-adjusted.
-So yes, if he has the numbers right, it seems like this was probably a good financial investment in his part.
+Note, there's an important calculation that he skips.
+If he'd *invested* \\$300 in the S&P 500 in 1999, [this site](https://www.officialdata.org/us/stocks/s-p-500/1999?amount=300&endYear=2016) claims it would have been worth \\$762 nominal in 2016, or \\$528 inflation-adjusted.
+So yes, if he has the numbers right, it seems like this was probably a good financial investment on his part.

 Anyway.
 This article does back the cited claim (albeit without using the phrase "City Watch").
 On the subject of boots theory, it includes the original quote (starting, as usual, with "the reason that the rich were so rich") and doesn't take it any further than "you can spend more money now to spend less money in total".
+The example it gives matches Wikipedia's definition of boots theory.

 Back to Wikipedia: